 And I'll handle all the property information your mortgage lender will need to close the loan.

 Step 8 – Close the deal

-You'll get a Loan Estimate (LE) outlining closing costs from your mortgage lender within three days of accepting your application.
+You'll get a Loan Estimate (LE) detailing closing costs from your lender within three days of getting your application.

-This estimate is based on the loan amount.
-RESPA requirements dictate that it has to involve all closing costs and be within a narrow range of accuracy, and I'll review the estimate and let you know if everything looks all right.
+This estimate is formed from the loan amount, and RESPA requirements order that it has to involve all closing costs and fall within a precise range of accuracy.
+I'll examine the estimate and let you know if everything looks all right.

-Then it's time to close on your house.
-This will most often take place at a title company or escrow office and will likely be a smooth and easygoing occasion.
+Then we'll close on your home.
+This will probably happen at a title company or escrow office and is often a smooth and relaxed event.

 Step 9 – Move in

 Congratulations!
 It's time to move into your new home.
 Enjoy it.
-And if you have any questions, be sure to contact me at 405-373-3970 or e-mail me at .
+And if you need anything or have any questions, just contact me at 405-373-3970 or e-mail me at .